What’s the best process for creating a legal invoice?

 One example is Clio’s Invoice Payments Report, which provides an overview of all outstanding bills with details such as payments made, refunds, overpayments, and the legal professionals responsible for specific line items.

 As a final step, you need payment for your work.

 In the modern digital era, it will serve your firm well to accept payment in a variety of ways, specifically using online payments.
-Many clients also prefer flexible payments in order to pay their bills in full.
-In fact, our 2022 Legal Trends Report shows that 70% of consumers want the option to pay their lawyer via a payment plan.
+Many clients also prefer flexible payments to pay their bills in full.
+Our 2022 Legal Trends Report shows that 70% of consumers want the option to pay their lawyer via a payment plan.

-Even better, you can empower clients to make their online payments in different forms, such as credit, debit, or eCheck.
+Even better, you can empower clients to make online payments in different forms, such as credit, and debit.
 A simple step like accepting credit card payments can not only get your firm paid faster, it can improve client service by ensuring clients get what they want.

 Clio Payments can help clients pay their bills easily with the methods they prefer.
-Customizable payment plans can allow clients to pay large bills in small, manageable amounts on a pre-scheduled basis.
+Customisable payment plans can allow clients to pay large bills in small, manageable amounts.

-Payments can be made by simply clicking Pay Now buttons in electronic bills.
+Payments can be made by simply clicking the Pay Now buttons on electronic bills.
 In addition, clients can make payments over the phone, via secure links embedded in emails, or even with QR codes.
-Clio Payments allows clients to pay in the wide variety of ways they are accustomed to outside the legal industry.
+Clio Payments allows clients to pay in a wide variety of ways they are accustomed to outside the legal industry.
 Clio Payments will also send automated payment reminders.

 Streamlining your legal invoicing with Clio Payments

 All of these innovations will better serve your firm’s bottom line.
-Attorney Jodi Donato summarizes the benefits she has received from implementing Clio Payments:
+Carl D. Berry, Esq, Managing Solicitor The Strategic Legal Group, PLLC, summarises the benefits received from implementing Clio Payments: